joan-s/n-grams/n-grams.md

 ``<s>`` = beginning of sentence
 ``</s>`` = end of sentence

-Now we can make a bigram with the first word, and the set of all sentences has a proper probability distribution.
+Now we can make a bigram with the first word of a sentence, and the set of all sentences has a proper probability distribution.

 $$\begin{aligned}
 &C(\text{{\tt En}} \;|\; \text{{\tt <s>}}) = 1 \\